roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a Job.md

         -   **Image Name**: Select an image.
             -   To use a Docker image or an image from Container Registry, click **Select Image**.
 In the dialog box that appears, select an image and click **OK**.
 In this example, an NGINX image is selected.
 On the **Search** tab, you can select **Docker Images** from the drop-down list, enter NGINX in the search box, and then click Search.
                 -   Alibaba Cloud Container Registry: On the **Alibaba Cloud Container Registry** tab, you can select an image from Container Registry.
 You must specify the region and Container Registry instance to which the image belongs.
-For more information about Container Registry, see [What is Container Registry Enterprise Edition?]().
+For more information about Container Registry, see [What is Container Registry?]().

                     **Note:** On the **Alibaba Cloud Container Registry** tab, you can search images by name in Container Registry.